10bulls/zumo1/README.md

 Add the contents of 'libraries/boards.txt' to the existing 'arduino/hardware/teensy/boards.txt'
 **DO NOT REPLACE THE EXISTING ONE!**
-This file contains hard coded paths that will need to be modified.
+This file contains hard coded paths to the location of **libmpython.a** that will need to be modified.

 Copy 'libraries/mk20dx256py.ld' to 'arduino/hardware/teensy/cores/teensy3'